 The versatility of encoder-decoder models and their strong performance on many translation tasks are two of their many benefits.
 They can, however, be computationally demanding and may need help with lengthy input sequences.

 Transformer models are a subset of neural machine translation (NMT) systems that process input text and produce translations using self-attentional mechanisms.
 As an encoder-decoder model, they have two neural networks: an encoder that analyses the input text and a decoder that produces the translated output.

 Transformer models were first discussed in the article “Attention is All You Need” (Vaswani et al., 2017).
-They have gained popularity in recent years due to their capacity for handling longer sequences and their successful completion of various translation tasks.
-They function by creating a continuous representation of the input text using self-attention mechanisms to weigh the significance of different text parts.
+They have recently gained popularity due to their capacity for handling longer sequences and successfully completing various translation tasks.
+They function by continuously representing the input text using self-attention mechanisms to weigh the significance of different text parts.
 After that, the decoder receives this representation and produces the translated output.

 Transformer models are more effective than other encoder-decoder models because they can parallelize the computation of the self-attention mechanisms.
 This is one of their main advantages.
 They have also demonstrated strong performance on various translation tasks, making them a cutting-edge model for NMT.
 Even so, they can be computationally demanding and may have trouble processing extremely long input sequences.

 Neural machine translation (NMT) systems that use attention mechanisms to focus on various portions of the input text while producing the output are known as attention-based models.
 This can improve the quality of the translation and help the model handle input sequences that are more difficult and longer.